Casey Neill: History

 In 2017, Casey Neill performed a set at the Newport Folk Festival.
 He was also a part of Speak Out!, a performance of protest songs with the Berklee Gospel and Roots Choir, Billy Bragg, Jim James, Kevin Clark, Kyle Craft, Lucius, Margo Price, Nathaniel Rateliff, Nick Offerman, Preservation Hall Jazz Band, Rayland Baxter, Shakey Graves, Sharon Van Etten, Stephanie Hunt, Zach Williams and a house band made of Carl Broemel and Partick Hallahan of My Morning Jacket, Chris Funk, Jenny Conlee, John Moen, and Nate Query of the Decemberists and Casey Neill.
 Speak Out! was released on LP for Record Store Day 2018.

 In 2018, they released their third official record as Casey Neill & the Norway Rats, Subterrene.
 All the songs were produced and co-written by their guitarist Jeff "Chet" Lyster and guests on the album include Scott McCaughey, Peter Buck of R.E.M., Dave Depper of Death Cab for Cutie, and Thayer Sarrano.
 Rolling Stone debuted the stop motion animation video for 'In the Swim'.

+Fluff & Gravy Records, Sending Up Flares, and Oregon Music Hall of Fame induction (2023-2025):

+In 2023, Casey Neill signed with the Portland, Oregon–based independent label Fluff & Gravy Records to release Sending Up Flares, the fourth studio album by Casey Neill & The Norway Rats.
+The album marked a stylistic culmination for the band, blending folk, punk, art rock, atmospheric textures, and string arrangements into what has been described as their most cohesive and cathartic work to date.

+Created during a period of social and personal uncertainty, Sending Up Flares centers on themes of resilience, human connection, and perseverance.
+The cinematic title track uses the metaphor of distress flares to explore isolation and collective struggle.
+The record was co-written with guitarist and producer Chet Lyster and features a range of collaborators from the Pacific Northwest music community.

+The Norway Rats’ lineup includes accordionist and keyboardist Jenny Conlee of The Decemberists, guitarist and producer Chet Lyster of Eels, bassist Jesse Emerson of Amelia, and Neill, who has also performed as a member of The Minus 5.
+Guest appearances on Sending Up Flares include Corin Tucker of Sleater-Kinney, Anita Lee Elliott of Slang, Scott McCaughey, and Peter Buck of R.E.M..

+Neill followed Sending Up Flares with the solo album time.zero.land in 2024, also released on Fluff & Gravy Records.
+Self-produced and largely recorded at home, the album emphasizes Americana and Scots/Irish folk influences, offering a more intimate and acoustic counterpoint to the expansive, genre-blending sound of its predecessor.

+In 2025, Neill was inducted as an Artist Inductee into the Oregon Music Hall of Fame.